 With the text "https://www.domain.com" in cell B5, TEXTAFTER splits the string at the last "." and returns "com", which is the top-level domain.
 As the formula is copied down, the other top-level domains are returned.

 For more on TEXTAFTER, see How to use the TEXTAFTER function.

 Older versions of Excel do not provide the TEXTAFTER function.
 However, you can still extract the top-level domain (TLD)with a more complicated formula based on several text functions including RIGHT, FIND, LEN, and SUBSTITUTE:

-At the core, this formula uses the RIGHT function to extract characters starting from the right.
-The other functions in this formula just do one thing: they figure out how many characters need to be extracted, n:
+This is an intimidating formula, complicated by the fact that the text functions in older versions of Excel are quite limited.
+However, it operates in a series of small steps.
+At the core, the formula uses the RIGHT function to extract characters starting from the right.
+All of the other functions in this formula just do one thing: they figure out how many characters (n) need to be extracted:

 =RIGHT(B5,n) // n = ??

-The result is 11 (the * is in the 11th position) which is subtracted from the total length of the domain:
+The result from FIND is 19, which is subtracted from the total length of the domain:

 The number 3 is returned to the FIND function as num_chars:

 =RIGHT(B5,3) // returns "com"